pnp/sp-dev-fx-webparts/samples/react-graph-pnpjs/README.md

 # Using PnPJS with Microsoft Graph

 ## Summary
-This webpart demonstrates how to use [PnPJS](https://pnp.github.io/pnpjs/) with SharePoint Framework and how to query [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview) with PnPJS.
+This web part demonstrates how to use [PnPJS](https://pnp.github.io/pnpjs/) with SharePoint Framework and how to query [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview) with PnPJS.
 It requests a list of Azure AD [groups](https://docs.microsoft.com/en-us/graph/api/group-list?view=graph-rest-1.0) at your tenant and shows them using [Office UI Fabric React](https://developer.microsoft.com/en-us/fabric#/components) list.

 ![Main UI](./assets/summary.png)